FakeRealTrump/OS_course_lab/qu_lab1/Manual for lab1- UNIX Shell with History Feature.md

 ```
 The most important interface is Recievecommand(string), it receives a command as format of string, record it , writes it to the history file, construct a command class and inserts it into list.

-There're two private method, EncrypyCommandWithIndex(string) and MakeCommandWithIndex(string).They're used to format the string into two style.
+There're two private methods, EncrypyCommandWithIndex(string) and MakeCommandWithIndex(string).
+They're used to format the string into two style.

 ```
 //the origin linux command look likes this